This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

-Children at Pom Pom Camp must be under their parents’ supervision at all times as the camp borders a lagoon and is not fenced from potentially dangerous wildlife.
+Children at Pom Pom Camp must be under the supervision of their parents or guardians at all times as the camp borders a lagoon and is not fenced from potentially dangerous wildlife.

 Our travellers’ wildlife sightings from Pom Pom Camp